The Color Purple

-This movie isn't for the weak of heart.
-It deals with real, traumatic issues, including child abuse, sexual abuse, racism, and sexism.
+This movie isn't for the weak of heart; it deals with real, traumatic issues, including child abuse, sexual abuse, racism, and sexism.
 But for teens who can weather the subject matter, the story of a woman's journey from abuse to independence is inspiring.
 There's a great deal to admire in this sweeping epic, starting with the simple fact that complex African-American characters like those presented here are rarely seen in American movies.
 Goldberg, nominated for a Best Actress Oscar, shines as the abused Celie, as does Glover as her brutish husband.
 Oprah Winfrey made a memorable impression as the strong-willed Sofia even before she was a household name.

-The movie brings out radically different responses in viewers.
+The Color Purple brings out radically different responses in viewers.
 Those who like sentimental material tend to be extremely moved by the story.
 But other viewers find the movie overly grandiose, with scene after scene designed to be gut wrenching.
 Part of the problem lies in the transfer from the page to the screen.
 The filmmakers never quite solve the problem of adapting such dense literary material, moving from high point to high point in an attempt to cover the full sweep of the novel.
 Internal thoughts are delivered as stilted voice-overs, a poor device filmmakers resort when they see no other way to work a character's personal psychology into a movie.

 Families can talk about...